gagandeep/Web-Architecture-Evolution/Chapter0.md

  - **Memory**: Mechanical memory from the Z1 and Z2 (64 words, 32 bit)
  - **Power consumption**: (about) 4 kW

-That was incredible machine of its time.
+These were incredible machine of its time.
 The memory of Z4 was mechinical in nature i.e. punch tape.
 Z3 and Z4 were Turing Complete machines.

 ### 3. Digital Computers